eugeneogongo/Employee-Hierarchy/ReadMe.md

 to a specified manager, plus the salary of the manager

 # Solution
->The Algorithm used is **Direted Graphs**.
+>The Algorithm used is **Directed Graphs**.
 The graph is represented using the **Adjacency List representation**.
 The graph stores each employee's id with all the ids of employees under him/her.
+To get the total Budget a DFS search is Performed getting employees ids.
+Then add their salary and return total salary.

 # Test Plan
 | Scenario | input | Expected | Result |